Do you think you suck at writing papers? You might just be over-estimating yourself.

 1.)
 Do not try to come up with an idea for your essay.
 Begin by reading an article.
 Feed the main idea of the article into your brain, and think about it.
 If the article is really boring or hard to understand, close that tab and look at a different article.
 But do not sit down and try to write an essay without reading something first.
 First, feed the fire.

 2.)
-Let’s be clear about what you are being asked to do when you write a research paper/essay.
-The challenge is to simply share one idea.
+When you write a research paper/essay, the challenge is to simply share one idea.
 That’s it.
 If you want to write a good essay, the reader has to be able to discern the main message you’re trying to send.
 You will not know that message when you begin.
 You will only know that message after you form an opinion about the essay topic.
 You can only form an opinion if you read a few articles.
 So, sit back, relax, and really enjoy reading an article about the essay topic.

 3.)
 Do not read 10 articles.
 Read one article.
 When you have read one article, read one more.
 But never think about reading lots of articles.
 It is impossible to read lots of articles in any moment.
 In this moment and in any moment, there can be only one article.

 4.)
 Find out the author’s message.
-What is the main idea?
+When you read one article, skim through to find the main idea?
 Usually, you can find the main idea in the introduction and the conclusion.
 Write a sentence to tell about the author’s idea and what it means about the topic.
 That will be a paragraph topic sentence.
 Write a few more sentences to explain what you mean, or give an example, and you’ve knocked out a whole paragraph.

 6.)
-Stare at the period at the end of the sentence, and wait for the mind to respond.
+To understand complicated articles, stare at the period at the end of each sentence, and wait for the mind to respond.
 Feel the mind shift when the person has internalized the meaning of the sentence.
 It takes a moment for the mind to make sense of sentences.
 You can relax, and wait for the brain to respond to what it is reading.
 There’s no need to keep the person reading continuously.
 Just let go and relax.
 Read one sentence of an article, and stop until your mind produces an idea about it.

 7.)
+Each time you write about the main idea of a book or article, it becomes one of the building blocks for your essay/paper.
 The paper you are writing is made of the articles you read, combined with your own ideas that arise in the mind.

 8.)
+Interact with each article you read, so you can internalize the information.
 Paste the article into a word document, so you can highlight some sentences, bold some words.
 Underline, enlarge, or change the font.
 Interact with the article in any way you can.
 Wait for your own ideas to arise.

 9.)
+A paper has one main idea and several smaller ideas to support the main idea.
+The introduction and conclusion express your main idea.
+Each body paragraph expresses one of the smaller ideas.
 How many ideas does it take to support the main idea of a paper?
 If you’re writing a 2,000-word paper you need about 14-18 paragraphs.
 The first and last paragraph will express the main idea of the essay, and then you’ll have 12-16 paragraphs to support the main idea.
 Each of those 16 paragraphs can begin with a Paragraph Topic Sentence expressing an idea that tells something (it can be almost anything) about the essay topic.

 10.)
+After reading one article, it’s possible to write one paragraph of your paper.
 Read a research article, and type a paragraph to tell about the research design and the findings.
 This sentence will be a paragraph topic sentence.
 You can complete the paragraph by typing a few more sentences to explain that idea.
 You should also include a sentence about any criticism you want to give to the idea.
 If you see a flaw in the author’s reasoning, point it out!
 This is just like an ordinary conversation.
 In this way, it’s easy to type up a paragraph while you read.

-11. I use two screens, so I can read on one screen and type on another.
+11. Get a second screen.
+The best thing I ever did to make myself more effective as a writer-for-hire is to start using two screens, so I can read on one screen and type on another.

-12. I read, think carefully about the author’s message, and then I listen to see what my mind thinks about it.
+12. Read, listen, type, repeat.
+I read, think carefully about the author’s message, and then I listen to see what my mind thinks about it.

 13. Each paragraph = 1 idea expressed in the first sentence (Paragraph Topic Sentence).
 When you have written several body paragraphs, you will suddenly think of something.
 You will think of an idea you want to share about the topic, and this will become the main idea of the whole essay.